bcmi/DCI-VTON-Virtual-Try-On/README.md

 >
 > Junhong Gou, Siyu Sun, Jianfu Zhang, Jianlou Si, Chen Qian, Liqing Zhang
 > Accepted by **ACM MM 2023**.

+## News
+- *2023-12-06* We have updated the selection strategy of inpainting mask similar to VITON-HD and HR-VTON in `cp_dataset_v2.py`.
+The pretrained model based on this new masking strategy is available from [Google Drive](https://drive.google.com/drive/folders/11BJo59iXVu2_NknKMbN0jKtFV06HTn5K?usp=sharing).

 ## Overview
 ![](assets/teaser.jpg)
 > **Abstract:**